microsoft/WhatTheHack/999-JavaOnAzure/Coach/README.md

 ## Coach's Guides

+There's a number of Azure resources that need to be created during this hack.
+You could create those incrementally, following the challenges and their corresponding solutions, but you could also create all of the resources at once as described in the [final solution](solution-all.md).
+Otherwise see the solutions for individual challenges as listed below.

 - Challenge 0: **[Getting your feet wet](solution-00.md)**
   - Get yourself ready to deploy a Spring Boot application on Azure
 - Challenge 1: **[Head in the cloud, feet on the ground](solution-01.md)**